Using uvx (recommended) uvx mcp-server-neurolorap # Or using pip (not recommended) pip install mcp-server-neurolorap

-STDIOMCP server providing tools for code analysis and documentation.
+STDIOMCP server for code analysis and documentation with collection and structure reporting tools.

 MCP server providing tools for code analysis and documentation.